Old Fort

 Texas.

-her heroism, Jane Long is often called "The
+Because of her heroism, Jane Long is often called "The

 Mother of Texas".
 Jane refused to leave until the